nadir-ogd/TERTAEC_HACKATHON_TEAM10/README.md

 # Teratec Hackathon 2025 - Team 10

-This repository contains the work done for the Teratec Hackathon 2025, centered around two challenges:
+This repository contains our team's work for the Teratec Hackathon 2025, focusing on two main challenges:

+## Challenges

+### 1. Black-Scholes Monte Carlo Optimization
+- Provided by Viridien
-- **Optimization and parallelization of Black-Scholes Monte Carlo** for Arm-based architectures (provided by Viridien).
+- Focus on optimization and parallelization for Arm-based architectures
+- Implementation and testing on Graviton3/Graviton4 processors (Arm Neoverse)
+- Progressive optimization from basic implementation to hybrid parallelization

+### 2. Code_Aster Optimization
+- Provided by EDF
-- **Porting and optimization of Code_Aster**, an industrial HPC application (provided by EDF).
+- Industrial HPC application porting and optimization
+- Focus on performance improvement for Arm architecture

 The objective was to explore scalability, performance, and optimizations on Graviton3/Graviton4 processors (Arm Neoverse).